ananyasingh8/rickshaw_fare_estimator/README.md

 Ananya Singh & Ravin Kabra

 ## Purpose
 To accurately produce an estimate for rickshaw fares in Mumbai City using journey distance and the time of the day.
+Data collected from TomTom and Mumbai Taxi and Rickshaw Union's published data.
+Adjusted algorithm weightages according to primary testing.

 ## Libraries used
 - Pandas